What is your turnaround?

 Can you print metallics?

 Yes, we can print metallic inks.
-Metallic inks are not limitted to silver and gold.
-It is important to know that metallic ink will not have a glossy shine to it, especially if printing on uncated stock.
+Metallic inks are not limited to silver and gold.
+It is important to know that metallic ink will not have a glossy shine to it, especially if printing on uncoated stock.
 If you are looking to have a glossy look, foil printing is the way to go.

 Can you color match?